-There will always be children and young people in schools facing life challenges that detract from their ability to engage with learning, and some will require greater support to increase their emotional literacy than others.
+There will always be children and young people in schools facing life challenges that detract from their ability to engage with learning, and some will require greater support to increase their emotional literacy.

-ELSA is an initiative developed and supported by educational psychologists who apply psychological knowledge of children’s social and emotional development to particular areas of need and to specific casework.
-It recognises that children learn better and are happier in school if their emotional needs are also addressed.
+ELSA is an initiative developed and supported by educational psychologists who apply psychological knowledge of children’s social, emotional and behaviour development to particular areas of need and to specific casework.
+It recognises that children learn better and are happier in school if their emotional needs are met and addressed.

-ELSAs are trained to plan and deliver programmes of support to pupils in their school who are experiencing temporary or longer term additional emotional needs.
-The majority of ELSA work is expected to be delivered on an individual basis, but sometimes small group work will be appropriate, especially in the areas of social and friendship skills.
+ELSA's are trained to plan and deliver programmes of support to pupils in our school who are experiencing temporary or longer term additional emotional needs.
+The majority of ELSA work is delivered on an individual basis, but sometimes small group work will take place.

 We also have a dedicated team of ELSA monitors who assist in the playground at break times.
 These are pupils who help support other children who look lonely or upset and also help set playground equipment up.